Nourishment or Inflammation? Identifying Foods That Fan the Flames

 Foods with MSG

-Mono-sodium-glutamate (MSG) is added to a ton of foods to add flavor.
-It can also encourage inflammation.
-It’s a common ingredient in pre-prepared Asian foods, soy sauce, salad dressings, pre-prepared soups, deli meats, and fast food.
+Mono-sodium-glutamate (MSG) is frequently used to enhance the flavor of various foods but can also promote inflammation.
+It’s a common ingredient in pre-packaged Asian foods, soy sauce, salad dressings, ready-made soups, deli meats, and fast food items.

 Interested in Health Coaching or FDN?
 Functional Diagnostic Nutrition® and the DRESS for Health Success® Program are proven methods that have helped thousands of people!
 To learn more, book a complimentary call.